SaintDK/OpenCV_Java_Bot/README.md

-The bot is built with OpenCV, created for training
+The bot is built with OpenCV, designed to touch the basics of programming (code state matches)

 Adapted and calibrated for ore mining in "EVE online"

 1. to start you need to change "enter window name" to the name of your window
 2. open inventory